abondar24/CrackingInterview/README.md

 ## Arrays
 - sum - sum elements of array via recursion
+- sumList - sum elements iteratively
+- veryBigSum - sum of list of longs,where first elem is integer to be ignored
 - twoSum - Given an array of integers, return indices of the two numbers such that they add up to a specific target.
 - len - count number of elements of array via recursion
 - rotateMatrix - Rotate matrix by 90 degrees clockwise